DevOpsLab/docker_lab/Readme.md

 Note:  If you don't specify the :tag portion of these commands, the tag of :latest will be assumed, both when you build and when you run images.
 Docker will use the last version of the image that ran without a tag specified (not necessarily the most recent image).

 To be sure your image works as a deployed container, run this command, slotting in your info for `username`, `repo`, and `tag`: `docker run -p 80:80 username/repo:tag`, then visit `http://localhost/`.
+If that doesn't work, try the ip of the machine/container where the app is deployed as URL.

 -------------------------------------------------------------------------------------------------------------------------------
 Note: While typing docker run is simple enough, the true implementation of a container in production is running it as a service.
 Services codify a container’s behavior in a Compose file, and this file can be used to scale, limit, and redeploy our app.
 Changes to the service can be applied in place, as it runs, using the same command that launched the service: docker stack deploy.